 Monitoring blood glucose

-Advise pregnant women with gestational diabetes who are on a multiple daily insulin injection regimen to test their fasting pre-meal, one hour post-meal and bedtime blood glucose levels daily during pregnancy.
+Advise pregnant women with GDM who are on a multiple daily insulin injection regimen to test their fasting pre-meal, one hour post-meal and bedtime blood glucose levels daily during pregnancy.

-Advise pregnant women with gestational diabetes to test their fasting and one hour post-meal blood glucose levels daily during pregnancy if they are on diet and exercise therapy, or taking oral therapy (with or without diet and exercise therapy) or single-dose intermediate-acting or long-acting insulin.
+Advise pregnant women with GDM to test their fasting and one hour post-meal blood glucose levels daily during pregnancy if they are on diet and exercise therapy, or taking oral therapy (with or without diet and exercise therapy) or single-dose intermediate-acting or long-acting insulin.

 Target blood glucose levels